 - Remove tofu from marinade, shaking off excess.
-Dab a little dry with paper towel, if you like.
+Dab a little dry with paper towels, if you like.

 - Place half of the tofu into a food-safe plastic bag and sprinkle in 2 to 3 tablespoons of cornstarch, shaking to coat.

 - Repeat with remaining tofu and cornstarch.
 Ensure excess cornstarch is shaken off (I like to put them in a sieve to remove excess).

 - In a large non-stick pan on medium-low heat (working in about 2 batches), add half of olive oil (1 tablespoon) and add half of tofu.

 - Cook tofu on all sides, turning as necessary, until golden brown and crispy.
 Remove from pan and lay on a baking rack or plate while preparing second batch.

 Yogurt Sauce for Quinoa Bowls

 For these easy quinoa bowls, I made a super simple yogurt sauce to drizzle over top.
 Honestly, for the photos, I went a little easy.
 After?
 I piled it on, LOL.
 It’s garlicky, lemony and simply delicious.